Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/functions.md

 ## None and potential Errors

-Notice that in our version, if the user does not give a valid input, the return value will be None.
-This will cause an error in the conditionals in `guess_the_number`, because None can not be compared to a number.
+Notice that in our version, if the user does not give a valid input, the return value will be `None`.
+This will cause an error in the conditionals in `guess_the_number`, because `None` can not be compared to a number.
 That's ok, we're building to a full solution.
 Many times when writing code, it is useful to write and test a small portion, and then when we're confident that it works, moving on to build the next portion.

 ### !end-callout